maristie/maristie.github.io/_posts/2018-02-02-Normalization-Standardization-and-Regularization.md

 ---
-title: Differences between normalization, standardization and regularization
+title: Differences between Normalization, Standardization and Regularization
+tags: [IT, Machine Learning]
+redirect_from:
+    - /blog/differences-between-normalization-standardization-and-regularization/
 ---

 It is frequent to see the following three terms in machine learning: normalization, standardization and regularization.
 Here comes a short introduction to help to distinguish them.